Blick Studio Artists’ Colored Pencils

 Overall Ranking – 4/5

 Blick Studio Colored Pencils provide very nice performance given their great asking price.
-While the color output can vary some from pencil to pencil, the overall result is vivid, intense color that can be used for a wide variety of applications.
+While the color output can vary some from pencil to pencil, the overall result is a vivid, intense color that can be used for a wide variety of applications.
 The blending is also quite good thanks to a rather soft oily wax core.
 However, this softer core does mean that you need to be a bit more careful with how much force you use.
 And we are a bit confused by the lightfast ratings that are used.

 These pencils come in a nice array of sets but there will be noticeable color gaps with the smaller sets.
 And due to Blick’s pricing structure, it is almost a no-brainer that you should go with the largest set that your budget allows.